Hi, I’m Meg. I define product futures, design experiences people love, & build the teams that deliver them.

 Currently Assistant Professor at Carnegie Mellon University’s Human-Computer Interaction Institute (School of Computer Science).
 Formerly Sr. Director of UX at Indeed & Head of Product Design & Research at Favor.
+Past lives at Dropbox, Apple, City of Austin.

 Indeed